askhat-arslanov/mobx/README.md

-# Playing around Mobx and React
+# Playing around with Mobx and React